-The Rappahannock Review, a new online literary journal published twice a year (with an occasional bonus issue) by the University of Mary Washington in Fredericksburg, Virginia, is currently accepting submissions for its next general issue and its theme issue on Appetite.
+The Rappahannock Review, a new online literary journal published twice a year (with an occasional bonus issue) by the University of Mary Washington in Fredericksburg, Virginia, is currently accepting submissions for its next general issue.
 We are interested in previously unpublished Poetry, Fiction, and Nonfiction from both established and emerging writers.

 The Rappahannock Review takes its name from the Rappahannock River, which runs from the Blue Ridge Mountains to the Chesapeake Bay.
 A young George Washington grew up on the banks of the river and famously threw a rock across its expanse.
 Abraham Lincoln crossed it in 1862 in order to view the occupied city Fredericksburg, which changed hands eight times during the Civil War.
 About the same time, fugitive slaves risked its waters to flee north to freedom.